 administration from Northwestern University's Kellogg School of Management.
 He is recognized as an industry health and

-safety expert and represents NRCA at both industry and nonindustry events on these issues.
-The U.S. secretary of labor
+safety expert and represents NRCA at industry and nonindustry events.
+The U.S. secretary of labor appointed him to

-appointed him to serve on the Occupational Safety and Health Administration's (OSHA's) Advisory Committee of
+serve on the Occupational Safety and Health Administration's (OSHA's) Advisory Committee of Construction Safety and

-Construction Safety and Health from 2007 to 2011.
-He is a sitting member of the National Occupational Research Agenda's
+Health from 2007 to 2011.
+He is a sitting member of the National Occupational Research Agenda's Construction Sector

-Construction Sector Council, which sets the U.S. research agenda for construction safety and health.
-He also has served
+Council, which sets the U.S. research agenda for construction safety and health.
+He also has served on the oversight

-on the oversight committee for the National Institute of Occupational Safety and Health's (NIOSH's) Prevention Through
+committee for the National Institute of Occupational Safety and Health's (NIOSH's) Prevention Through Design national

-Design national initiative.
-Tom is active in regulatory actions affecting the roofing industry, working with officials
+initiative.
+Tom is active in regulatory actions affecting the roofing industry, working with officials from the

 Roofing magazine and executive educational programming.